-Currently, local banks are, in principle, prohibited from holding more than 5% of voting rights in companies engaging in FinTech businesses.
-Following the amendments, local banks will be able to acquire and hold more than 5% of such voting rights, subject to the approval of the Commissioner of the FSA.
+Local banks and bank holding companies are, in principle, subject to the 5 Percent/15 Percent Rule.
+As a result of the amendments, these limitations will be lifted so that a local bank or a bank holding company may acquire and hold more than 5% or 15% of the voting rights in a FinTech company, subject to the approval of the Commissioner of the FSA.

-Comprehensive permission for bank's agency and intermediary services
+Group-wide permission for bank's agency and intermediary services